 When it comes to energy-efficient HVAC installation in Fort Lauderdale, there’s great news for your family this tax period.

 The Residential Energy Efficient Property Credit has been lengthened through 2020.
 This might make you eligible for credits for energy-efficient home improvements, like new heating and cooling equipment, water heaters and heat pumps.

 What Equipment is Eligible?

 To be entitled for the credit, the house is required to be the taxpayer’s primary home in the USA.
-The enhancement must last for at least five years, with the original use starting with the homeowner.
+The improvement must last for at least five years, with the original use starting with the homeowner.

 What Types of Changes are Eligible to be High-Efficiency Upgrades?

 Typically, this tax credit is equivalent to 10% of the expense of the subsequent energy-saving enhancements that match specified ENERGY STAR® requirements:

 - Advanced main air-circulating fans